Español

 Q: Can the formulary change?

-Q: What about Generic Drugs?
+Q: What are Generic Drugs?

-If your drug is not included on this formulary, you should first contact Member Services and confirm that your drug is not covered.
-If you learn that Optimum HealthCare does not cover your drug, you have two options:
+A: If your drug is not included in this formulary (list of covered drugs), you should first contact Member Services and ask if your drug is covered.

-Find out more about requesting an exception: 2024
+Find out more about requesting an exception: 2026

 Please contact us to find out more information about our formulary drug coverage.